charlesmartin14/emf-rbm/README.md

 see also:
 https://github.com/dfdx/Boltzmann.jl/issues/9

-*Getting Started
+##Getting Started

 Install Julia and check out the Bolztmann code listed above

-run
+run `julia mnist_h5.jl`

-julia mnist_h5.jl

 to generate the sample data sets for the notebook

+##Notebook

+Just run the notebook; I am current debugging and comparing the result to the julia mnistexample.jl output